austinhuang0131/joinmatrix/guide.md

 [^2]: Exception: Some bots do not support end-to-end encrypted messaging.
 Furthermore, when creating an empty private room, you will be prompted (but not by default) to enable encryption.

 [^3]: Element allows you to opt into (not enabled by default as of late 2021) using an "identity server" - think of it as a big online address book.
 This allows users to share their email addresses and username, which can be looked up manually by other users.
-However, here "contacts" only mean the address book on smartphones; homeservers *can* see who you are talking to, as such information are not encrypted.
+However, here "address book" means that Matrix will not store the one locally on your phone; homeservers *can* see who you are talking to, as such information are not encrypted.
 There is [a proposal](https://github.com/matrix-org/matrix-doc/pull/3414) to address this.
 See also footnote 1.

 [^4]: Note that public rooms may block certain servers - just like banning individual users - due to prevalence of unacceptable content (spam, hate speech, etc.).
 If you're not running your own homeserver, don't join homeservers that are known to harbour such content.
 This does not apply to homeservers listed on [our public list](../servers) as they are vetted against any presence of bad reputation.
 In any case, behave yourselves, remember the human.